adaeris/adaeris.github.io/index.md

 I can make plenty of OCs for you and maybe with all of them I can make something like my own Warriors books!
 It will take a while. but tell me your thoughts! click 'My OCs! copy if you want :3' above to read their discriptions I gave them!

-Alleigences done!
-Chapter 1 Started!!
-In Darkness in the Forest you are Skykit!
+I am sorry if Darkness in the Forest is short!